DOWNLOAD THE NEW TWINIVERSITY APP!

 kaylee4

-5. It can give you one on one time with your twin.
+One silver lining of this whole experience was that it forced me to make one on one time.
 I know it can be hard to figure out one on one time with multiples, but this was how I had started it with my daughters.
-We’re lucky to have the opportunity to have family watch my other daughter while we had doctor visits and check-ups.
+We were lucky to have the opportunity to have family watch our other twin daughter while we had doctor visits and check-ups.
 I know it’s not an option for a lot of families, but if you can, try doing it.

-Our short, yet eventful, journey during my daughters’ treatment opened my eyes to something I did not know prior to having kids.
-I always love telling parents I see with kids who have bands, that we had one as well.
+Our short yet eventful journey during my daughter’s treatment opened my eyes to something I did not know prior to having kids.
+I always love telling parents I see with kids who have bands that we had one as well.
 I know I appreciated the support when my daughter was in treatment.
-It’s like when you see a twin parent with twins younger than yours, and you give them a “it gets better” look: the feeling is exactly like that.
+It’s like when you see a twin parent with twins younger than yours, and you give them an “it gets better” look: the feeling is exactly like that.

 robyn g